wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/kafka-inbound-endpoint-example.md

    [2020-02-19 12:39:59,336]  INFO {org.apache.synapse.mediators.builtin.LogMediator} - messageValue = {"test":"wso2"}
    [2020-02-19 12:39:59,336]  INFO {org.apache.synapse.mediators.builtin.LogMediator} - offset = 6
    ```
-   The Kafka inbound gets the messages from the Kafka brokers and logs the messages in the Micro Integrator.
+   The Kafka inbound endpoint gets the messages from the Kafka brokers and logs the messages in the Micro Integrator.

    ## What's next